MPLAB GIT

 With the right prodding MPLAB GIT can produce correct LF-ended text commits, and can coexist with regular GIT.
 It will also accept files that are LF-ended already, though regular GIT will warn about adding a LF-ended file if the default is to check it out as CRLF-ended.

-The only remaining oddity is occasional phantom changes caused by MPLAB X re-arranging the XML records in the configuration, which can be cleared by a hard reset to HEAD once it is confirmed that no real edits will be lost.
+The only remaining oddity is occasional phantom changes caused by MPLAB X re-arranging the XML records in the configuration.
+This causes a project's configuration file to show up as having changed but with no real difference, which can be cleared by a hard reset to HEAD once it is confirmed that no real edits will be lost.

 Also MCC is fond of reordering #include lines, which leads to trivial changes.
 I'm allowing them through at present but it might be worth reverting swaps to simplify the history.

-It is best to avoid using filter-branch on a repository that has remotes, as the outcome of a filter will not push to the remote cleanly.
-To push it you will have to select "force", and the resulting forced update can cause problems, however if you DO find yourself in that position there are ways to fix it:
+It is advisable to avoid using filter-branch on a repository that has remotes, as the outcome of a filter will not push to the remote cleanly.
+To push it you will have to select "force", and the resulting forced update can cause problems as the remote version will be out-of-sync with everyone else's local copies, however if you DO find yourself in that position there are ways to fix it:

 1. If it is your branch that needs cleaning and nothing else depends on it then just filter/rebase and push it using "force" before anyone else checks it out.
 This works well if you find you've made a small run of CRLF commits on an otherwise LF-ended repository, or otherwise goofed in a way that needs purging from the git history before anyone else is affected.